From (get-env "FOO") to (environment.FOO) to (env.FOO) to $FOO

 So it's a bit sad that Rebol has had the really ugly get-env and set-env functions as the interface to this.

 I'd say it's pretty clear that we'd like for env.FOO to work.
-I'm also leaning to thinking that at least in some dialected circumstances, $FOO should be interpreted as an environment variable as well...and we need these types:
+I'm also leaning to thinking that at least in some dialected circumstances, $FOO should be interpreted as an environment variable as well...we have these parts:

 • $WORD